-(h) Computer Software Development Costs
+(g) Computer Software Development Costs

-In compliance with SFAS No. 86, Accounting for the Costs of Computer Software To Be Sold, Leased or Otherwise Marketed, certain computer software development costs are capitalized in the accompanying consolidated balance sheets.
+In compliance with SFAS No. 86, ACCOUNTING FOR THE COSTS OF COMPUTER SOFTWARE TO BE SOLD, LEASED OR OTHERWISE MARKETED, certain computer software development costs are capitalized in the accompanying consolidated balance sheets.
 Capitalization of computer software development costs begins upon the establishment of technological feasibility.
-Amortization of capitalized computer software development costs is included in cost of revenues and is provided on a product-by-product basis at the greater of the amount computed using (a) the ratio of current gross revenues for a product to the total of current and anticipated future gross revenues or (b) the straight-line method over the remaining estimated economic life of the product, not to exceed three years.
-Total amortization expense charged to operations was approximately \$247,000, \$497,000, \$630,000, \$505,000 and \$524,000 in fiscal 1993, 1994 and 1995 and the nine months ended March 31, 1995 and 1996, respectively.
+Amortization of capitalized computer software development costs is included in cost of software licenses and is provided on a product-by-product basis using the straight-line method over the remaining estimated economic life of the product, not to exceed three years.
+Total amortization expense charged to operations was approximately \$497,000, \$630,000 and \$735,000 in fiscal 1994, 1995 and 1996, respectively.

-(i) Foreign Currency Translation
+(h) Foreign Currency Translation

-The financial statements of the Company's foreign subsidiaries are translated in accordance with SFAS No. 52, Foreign Currency Translation.
+The financial statements of the Company's foreign subsidiaries are translated in accordance with SFAS No. 52, FOREIGN CURRENCY TRANSLATION.
+This determination of functional currency is based on the subsidiaries' relative financial and operational independence on the Company.
 Foreign currency exchange and translation gains or losses for certain wholly owned subsidiaries are credited or charged to the accompanying consolidated statements of operations since the functional currency of the subsidiaries is the U.S. dollar.
-This determination of functional currency is based on these subsidiaries' financial dependence on the Company.

-The Company translates the assets and liabilities of certain other subsidiaries at the rates of exchange in effect at year-end.
-Revenues and expenses are translated using exchange rates in effect during the year.
 Gains and losses from foreign currency translation are credited to or charged to the cumulative translation adjustment account, included in stockholders' equity in the accompanying consolidated balance sheets, since their functional currency is their local currency.
-This determination of functional currency is based on the subsidiaries' relative financial and operational independence from the Company.

-At June 30, 1994 and 1995 and March 31, 1996, the Company had long-term installments receivable of approximately \$4,890,000, \$6,072,000 and \$5,458,000 denominated in foreign currencies.
-The March 31, 1996 installments receivable mature through July 2000 and have been hedged with specific foreign currency contracts.
+At June 30, 1995 and 1996, the Company had long-term installments receivable of approximately \$6,072,000 and \$7,301,000 denominated in foreign currencies.
+The June 1996 installments receivable mature through January 2000 and have been hedged with specific foreign currency contracts.
 The Company records a foreign currency gain or loss at the time the Company enters into the foreign currency contract.
 There have been no material gains or losses recorded relating to hedge contracts for the periods presented.

-(j) Net Income (Loss) per Common and Common Equivalent Share
+(i) Net Income (Loss) per Share

-Net income (loss) per common and common equivalent share is computed using the pro forma weighted average number of common and dilutive common equivalent shares outstanding during each period, assuming conversion of all classes of convertible preferred stock into common stock.
+Net income (loss) per common and common equivalent share is computed using the weighted average number of common and dilutive common equivalent shares outstanding during each period, assuming conversion of all classes of convertible preferred stock into common stock.
 Stock issued after September 1, 1993 and common stock issuable pursuant to stock options or warrants granted after September 1, 1993 have been reflected as outstanding for all periods presented, before the Company's initial public offering of common stock, using the treasury stock method required by the Securities and Exchange Commission.
 Other shares of stock issuable pursuant to stock options and warrants have been included where their effect is dilutive.
-Fully diluted earnings per common share are not presented, as they are not materially different from primary earnings per share.
+Fully diluted earnings per common share and common equivalent are not presented, as they are not materially different from primary earnings per share.
 Dilutive common equivalent shares consist of convertible preferred stock, stock options and stock warrants (using the treasury stock method).
-For the nine months ended March 31, 1996, common equivalent shares have not been included since their effect would be antidilutive.